-• We could miss true things. • We could learn false things. • We could learn true things poorly.
+- We could miss true things.

+- We could learn false things.

+- We could learn true things poorly.

-• We could miss true things.
+We could miss true things.

-As someone working in this space (and after taking this class! 😊) you know a lot do for users!
+As someone working in this space (and after taking this class!
+(2)) you know a lot about what languages, programming environments, synthesizers, and other tools can do for users!

 Your participants might know all this...or they might not!

 Result: problems that they see as irrelevant may seem very relevant to you.